vulongphan/auxify-backend/developer_docs/installation.md

 ```

 9. Open two terminal windows (one for backend and one for frontend) and navigate each to the correct folder.

+10. Creating a replica set in MongoDB: run `mongod --dbpath /usr/local/var/mongoRS --port 27000 --replSet "rs"`.
+The replica set name is `rs` and it runs on port `27000`

+11. Connecting to the replica set: run `mongo mongodb://127.0.0.1:27000`

+12. Then create database `use auxifyDB` and initiate a replica set `rs.initiate()`